jank-lang/jank/book/src/troubleshooting/faq.md

    project
 3. Inspecting the generated code is a breeze

 The only real downside is worse compilation performance.
-This is a trade off we accept.
+This is a tradeoff we accept.

+## Why does Clojure not compile to Java then?
+The Clojure JVM compiler compiles to JVM bytecode, rather than Java.
+It can do this because the JVM bytecode operates at the nearly semantic level of Java.
+Clojure can represent Java objects, virtual calls, exceptions, and so on, using JVM bytecode.

+LLVM IR, on the other hand, is much, much lower level than C++.
+The only way to turn C++ semantics into LLVM IR is with a C++ compiler, which is why jank generates C++ and uses Clang to then turn the C++ into LLVM IR.